core-coin/corebc-rs/corebc-core/README.md

 # corebc-core TODO

-Ethereum data types, cryptography and utilities.
+Core data types, cryptography and utilities.

 It is recommended to use the `utils`, `types` and `abi` re-exports instead of the `core` module to simplify your imports.

-This library provides type definitions for Ethereum's main datatypes along with other utilities for interacting with the Ethereum ecosystem
+This library provides type definitions for Core's main datatypes along with other utilities for interacting with the Core ecosystem

-For more information, please refer to the [book](https://gakonst.com/ethers-rs).

 ## Feature flags